Proposal for a nanomechanical qubit: Introduction

 A mechanical oscillator can be made into a qubit by introducing a controlled anharmonicity, thereby introducing energy-dependent spacing in the oscillator's quantized energy spectrum \cite{rips_quantum_2013,rips_nonlinear_2014}.
 The anharmonicity then enables the controlled and selective excitation of energy states of the system, for example the ground and first excited state, without populating other states, breaking the strong correspondence principle that otherwise limits the quantum control of harmonic systems.

 Notwithstanding the apparent simplicity of this idea, finding mechanical oscillators with sufficiently strong and controllable anharmonicity is not trivial.
 In Ref.~\onlinecite{rips_quantum_2013,rips_nonlinear_2014}, anharmonicity induced by proximity to a buckling instability has been proposed.
 However, such a scheme is difficult to achieve experimentally.
-Here we consider the possibility of coupling one of the flexural modes of a carbon nanotube to an integrated double quantum dot, the dot itself defined in the nanotube, illustrated in Fig.~\ref{fig1}.
-By tuning independently the gate voltages for the two quantum dots, it is possible to select the low-energy electronic states so that only those with a single (additional) electron on the double quantum dot are energetically accessible, where the excess electron can sit either on the left or the right dot.
+Here we consider the possibility of coupling one of the flexural modes of a carbon nanotube to an integrated double quantum dot, the dot itself defined in the nanotube (cf.~Fig.~\ref{fig1}).
+By tuning independently the gate voltages for the two quantum dots, it is possible to select the low-energy electronic states so that only those with a single (additional) electron on the double quantum dot are energetically accessible.
+The excess electron can sit either on the left or the right dot.
 This charged two-level system is electrostatically coupled to the displacement of the oscillator, in particular to the second flexural mode, as illustrated in \refF{fig1}.

 We show in the following that for sufficiently strong electro-mechanical coupling, the double quantum dot induces a bistability in the mechanical mode, by reducing and then changing the sign of the quadratic term of the effective mechanical potential.
-We find that for strong but nonetheless reachable coupling constants, it is possible in this way to generate an anharmonicity sufficient to transform the mechanical oscillator into a qubit; this does however require entering the so-called ultrastrong coupling regime, where the coupling strength is larger than the mechanical energy level spacing.
-Remarkably, we also find that in the dispersive limit of large detuning of the oscillator frequency and the electronic two-level system energy splitting, the problem can be mapped onto the Hamiltonian of the quantum-anharmonic oscillator, allowing use of results from that system in this work.
-Following a description of the anharmonically-coupled system, we investigate the decoherence induced by the charged two-level system on the mechanical qubit, as well as how standard protocols for quantum manipulation can be implemented.
-The reduction of the pure-dephasing rate of the mechanical qubit with respect to that of the charged two-level system can be made larger than $10^3$ with parameters accessible experimentally.
-We also show that the mechanical qubit can be used as a quantum sensor for any static force that could displace the oscillator.
-The static force sensitivity can reach values as good as $10^{-21} {\rm N}/{\rm Hz}^{1/2}$.
+We find that for strong, but nonetheless reachable coupling constants, it is possible in this way to generate an anharmonicity sufficient to transform the mechanical oscillator into a qubit; this does however require entering the so-called ultrastrong coupling regime, where the coupling strength is larger than the mechanical energy level spacing.